glenhayoge/glenh-me/README.md

 ## Description:

 This repository contains the source code of my personal website.
 The codes found herein are open-sourced and are available for free under MIT license.
-Read disclaimer below for using it.
+Read disclaimer below before you use it.

 Link to the Live Website --> [Glenh.me](https://glenh.me)